genomeud/SRA-ome/README.md

 The Kraken T. maps foreach taxon the corresponding k-mers, fundamental in the classification process.
 NB: The k-mers are not stored in our database.

-Foreach Kraken Taxonomy version used we save the information about the version and all the taxa.\n As for now, we are storing just one version: Standard-16 of 2020-12-02.\n It is available here: https://genome-idx.s3.amazonaws.com/kraken/k2_standard_16gb_20201202.tar.gz
+Foreach Kraken Taxonomy version used we save the information about the version and all the taxa.<br>
+As for now, we are storing just one version: Standard-16 of 2020-12-02.<br>
+It is available here: https://genome-idx.s3.amazonaws.com/kraken/k2_standard_16gb_20201202.tar.gz

 ### Reports